cronvel/nextgen-events/README.md

 Next generation of events handling for node.js

 * License: MIT
-* Current status: beta
+* Current status: close to release
-* Platform: Node.js only (browser support is planned)
+* Platform: Node.js and browsers

 *NextGen Events* solves common trouble that one may encounter when dealing with events and listeners.